Staff Reports

 Authors: Lee Seltzer, Laura T. Starks, and Qifei Zhu

-Investor and policymaker concerns about climate risks suggest these risks should affect the risk assessment and pricing of corporate securities, particularly for firms facing stricter regulatory enforcement.
-Using corporate bonds, the authors find support for this hypothesis.
-Employing a shock to expected climate regulations, they show climate regulatory risks causally affect bond credit ratings and spreads.
-A structural credit model indicates that the increased spreads for high carbon issuers, especially those located in stricter regulatory environments, are driven by changes in firms' asset volatilities rather than asset values, highlighting that regulatory uncertainty affects security pricing.
-The results have important implications for policy-making.
+Concerns about climate risk suggest it should affect risk assessment and pricing of corporate securities, particularly for firms facing potential regulatory restrictions.
+Employing a shock to expected climate regulations, we find support for this hypothesis given our evidence that climate regulatory risks causally affect bond credit ratings and yield spreads.
+Moreover, a structural credit model indicates the increased spreads for high carbon issuers, especially those located in stricter regulatory environments, derive from changes in firms' asset volatilities rather than asset values, highlighting that regulatory uncertainty affects security pricing.
+The results have important implications for corporate decisions, portfolio management, and policymaking.

 Available only in PDF